Hero-Solutions/RS_ptif/README.md

 # ResourceSpace PTIF

-This project contains two ResourceSpace plugin to generate Tiled Pyramidal TIFF files and execute one or more commands when uploading a new image.
-These plugins are called when manually uploading an image or when an image is uploaded through the ResourceSpace API.
-The order in which the plugins are called are determined by the ``default_priority`` setting in the yaml file of each plugin (lower value = higher priority).
-Normally we want to execute the iiif_imagehub commands *after* generating our PTIF file.
+This project contains a ResourceSpace plugin to generate Tiled Pyramidal TIFF files and execute one or more commands when uploading a new image.
+This plugin is called when manually uploading an image or when an image is uploaded through the ResourceSpace API.

-Both plugins are highly configurable, you can choose where the PTIF files are to be stored relative to the filestore/ directory of your ResourceSpace installation, what metadata field to use to determine which images can be made publicly available and what command(s) to use for conversion based on the extension of the uploaded file.
+The plugin is highly configurable, you can choose where the PTIF files are to be stored relative to the filestore/ directory of your ResourceSpace installation, what metadata field to use to determine which images can be made publicly available and what command(s) or cUrl call(s) to use for conversion based on the extension of the uploaded file.
 You can also specify any commands to be executed after the image is uploaded.

 There is also an optional configuration value ``$resource_deletion_state = NULL;``, necessary to work around a bug in ResourceSpace where images (as well as the generated PTIF) are not properly deleted when deleting a resource.